-Students enrolled in Fire Protection Technology pursuing the Basic Fire Fighter certificate will be permitted to take coursework designated in the curriculum sequence for their program without additional approvals.
+Students enrolled in approved programs will be permitted to take coursework designated in their respective curriculum sequence for their program without additional approvals.
+For more information regarding approved programs, please contact the Office of the Registrar.

 Course Numbering

 One semester hour represents one class hour per week for 16 weeks; for example, one course meeting three hours a week for 16 weeks carries credit of three semester hours.